 Can term life insurance policies be sold for a lump-sum payment?

 Yes, but not all term life insurance policies are eligible.
-It depends on the specifics of each policy, including its conversion deadline, which can be determined in a brief phone call.
-Most buyers are not interested in policies with less than $100,000 of face value.
+It depends on the specifics of each policy, including conversion deadlines, which can be determined in a brief phone call.
+Most buyers are not interested in policies with less than $1,000,000 of face value.

-Most life settlement buyers want term policies that can be converted to permanent insurance.
-Therefore, they require term policies that can still be converted to permanent coverage without new medical evidence.
+Most life settlement buyers only want term policies that can be converted to permanent insurance.

 When does the conversion privilege on my term policy expire?